pingzhili/prestonlp/README.md

     <br>
     <img src="docs/_static/logo.png" width="400"/>
     <p>
-    PrestoNLP is built on PyTorch, with various utils for helping NLP researchers to quickly developing deep learning models.
+    A NLP library built on PyTorch, with various utils for helping NLP researchers to quickly developing deep learning models.
     </p>
     <hr/>
 </div>

-> 🤗 This library is yet unstable and under development, the author wants to improve his engineering skills by maintaining this repo.
+> 🤗 Ops, this library is only a toy right now, yet unstable and under construction. \
+> 😎 The author hopes to improve his engineering skills by maintaining this repo.

+## Main Features
+* Extending PyTorch functions.
+* Provide methods out-of-box for experiment management (conduct, logging, record...).
+* Coming soon ...